adangert/JoustMania/README.md

 ---------------------------

 1. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [Install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian on the micro SD card (this has been tested with the Wheezy release)
+2. connect your bluetooth adapters, external USB Soundcard, ethernet conneciton, and keyboard and mouse to the pi.
-2. boot the pi and wait for the boot menu
+3. boot the pi and wait for the boot menu
-3. select to expand the Filesystem (option 1) and Boot to Desktop as a pi user (option 3), then hit finish and reboot.
+4. select to expand the Filesystem (option 1) and Boot to Desktop as a pi user (option 3), then hit finish and reboot.
-4. open a Terminal located at the top of the desktop (the black monitor icon) and run these commands:
+5. open a Terminal located at the top of the desktop (the black monitor icon) and run these commands:
 ```
 git clone https://github.com/aangert/PiParty.git
 cd PiParty
 sudo ./setup.sh
 ```
-5.wait until it's finished, and you're done!!
+6.wait until it's finished, and you're done!!

 Pairing controllers
 ---------------------------